pandosme/EmbeddedFlows/README.md

 ### Installation
 Assumed that have the prerequisite...
 * Import the [MongoDB Node](node-red-node-mongodb) into Node-RED via Menu | Manage Palette
-* Download and import the [Path Flow Heatmap MongoDB](https://github.com/pandosme/EmbeddedFlows/raw/main/flows/Path%20Heatmap%20MongoDB.json) via Menu | Import
+* Copy [Path Flow Heatmap MongoDB](https://github.com/pandosme/EmbeddedFlows/raw/main/flows/Path%20Heatmap%20MongoDB.json) and import the flow via Menu | Import.
 * Configure the MongoDB nodes to point to your MongoDB
 * Deploy and go to the Node-RED Dashboard http://camera-ip:1880/ui